University of Central Florida (UCF) Tuition and Fees

 University of Central Florida Acceptance Rate

-The average profile of an accepted freshman looks like this:
+The average profile of an accepted freshman for fall 2022 was:

 When applying, UCF requires transcripts and SAT or ACT scores.
 An application essay is strongly encouraged.